MovingBlocks/Logistics/jenkins/README.md

 ## Plugins and upgrades

-For ease we are simply indicating version-pinned plugins via Helm values file, using a custom built image with specific plugins might be _slightly_ more efficient but hardly worth it.
+For ease we are simply indicating version-pinned plugins via Helm values file, instead using a custom built image with specific plugins might be _slightly_ more efficient but hardly worth it.

 The pinned-list can be generated and maintained by an included "PluginAuditizer" utility job that writes out plugin version lists in a few different formats.
 Typical approach: